Please consider downloading the latest version of Internet Explorer

 • Properly using ergonomically designed tools and furniture (i.e., providing flexibility for adjustments and allowing for proper individual posture);

-• Performing five minutes of alternative work activity for every 30 minutes of continuous, high intensity, repetitive work (for example: after two hours of continuous keyboarding, devoting 15 minutes to non-repetitive motion activities like returning phone calls or filing);
+• Performing five minutes of alternative work activity for every 30 minutes of continuous, high intensity, repetitive work;

 • Seeking evaluating and intervening as soon as symptoms of MSD occur;